sergiud/conics/docs/usage.rst

 .. plot:: ../examples/normalization.py

-   The effect of normalizati on (algebraic) fit of a parabola.
+   The effect of normalization on (algebraic) fit of a parabola.

 In this example, the large range of the vertical axis dominates over the much smaller range of the horizontal axis.
 Without scaling, the algebraic fit